 Safety in Switzerland

-It claims lower per capita crime rates, both violent and non-violent, than the US, and it's never had an incident of regional or international terrorism occur within its borders.
+It claims lower per capita crime rates, both violent and non-violent, than the US, and has never had an incident of regional or international terrorism occur within its borders.

 Even within it's largest city, Zurich, expats report that locals regularly leave their bikes unlocked, their strollers (prams) parked unattended outside shopping centres, and send their young children to the shops for milk unaccompanied.